Kelly Dixon: Session 3

 “Alright… I remember I was having tea at Coffee Nook on the outdoor patio.
 Alex was sitting at the table in front of me.
 We started talking and we got along great.
 We ended up meeting a few days later for dinner.”

 “Wonderful.
 We did everything together: movies, the park, just everything.
 We got an apartment together three months after we met.
 But about a month ago, Alex started to change.
 He started hanging around Nick more often—Nick’s real shady, he even looks it.
 He’s got those shifty eyes.
 Alex says he’s with Nick all the time, but he’s not.”

 “Sometimes Alex comes home smelling like perfume.
 I know Nick doesn’t wear any perfume and that really bothers me.”

 “Did you ever confront Alex about the perfume?”

 “Yes.
 He said it just comes from the bar—women wear perfume in bars and it just gets in his clothes.”

 “Because I know exactly where the scent comes from.”

-“I’ve seen him with this woman.
-In fact, he’s been in her company quite often, she’s a little older than him but she’s pretty.”
+“I’ve seen him with a woman.
+In fact, he’s been in her company a lot.
+She’s a little older than him, but she’s pretty.”